arbor-sim/arbor/doc/tutorial/network_ring.rst

 (``make_cable_cell()`` returns the cell above).

 Step **(8)** creates an :py:class:`arbor.connection` between consecutive cells.
 If a cell has gid ``gid``, the previous cell has a gid ``(gid-1)%self.ncells``.
-The connection has a weight of 0.1 μS and a delay of 5 ms. The first two arguments to :py:class:`arbor.connection` are the **source** and **target** of the connection, and these are defined by the cell index ``gid`` and the source or target index. (:term:`Remember <connection>` that sources and targets are separately indexed.)
+The connection has a weight of 0.1 μS and a delay of 5 ms.

-The source endpoint has type :class:`arbor.cell_member`, and can be initialized with a ``(gid,index)`` tuple.
+The first two arguments to :py:class:`arbor.connection` are the **source** and **target** of the connection.

-The gid of the target end-point is implicitly known from the argument of :py:func:`arbor.recipe.connections_on`, Therefore, we only need to identify the index of the target on the cell using the :class:`arbor.cell_member.index` type.
+The **source** is a :py:class:`arbor.cell_global_label` object containing a cell index ``gid``, the source label corresponding to a valid detector label on the cell and an optional selection policy (for choosing a single detector out of potentially many detectors grouped under the same label - remember, in this case the number of detectors labeled 'detector' is 1).
-The cells have one synapse (step **3**), so the target endpoint has the 0th index.
-The cell has one spike generator (step **4**), so its source index is also 0.
+The :py:class:`arbor.cell_global_label` can be initialized with a ``(gid, label)`` tuple, in which case the selection policy is the default :py:attr:`arbor.selection_policy.round_robin`; or a ``(gid, label, policy)`` tuple.

-Lastly, we must inform the recipe how many sources and targets we have on each cell (``gid``).
+The **target** is a :py:class:`arbor.cell_local_label` object containing a cell index ``gid``, the target label corresponding to a valid synapse label on the cell and an optional selection policy (for choosing a single synapse out of potentially many synapses grouped under the same label - remember, in this case the number of synapses labeled 'syn' is 1).
-:func:`arbor.cable_cell.num_targets` and :func:`arbor.cable_cell.num_sources` must be set to 1: each cell has one source and one target endpoint.
+The :py:class:`arbor.cell_local_label` can be initialized with a ``label`` string, in which case the selection policy is the default :py:attr:`arbor.selection_policy.round_robin`; or a ``(label, policy)`` tuple.
+The ``gid`` of the target cell doesn't need to be explicitly added to the connection, it is the argument to the :py:func:`arbor.recipe.connections_on` method.

 Step **(9)** attaches an :py:class:`arbor.event_generator` on the 0th target (synapse) on the 0th cell; this means it is connected to the ``"synapse_site"`` on cell 0.
 This initiates the signal cascade through the network.
 The